Summary

 2. Software Assurance (maintenance) is also compulsory

-If you need a license without Software Assurance, choose a different agreement such as MPSA or CSP.
-Please be careful doing so.
-Remember that you must order committed products ("platform products" or "enterprise products") via the Enterprise Agreement.
+If you need a licence without Software Assurance, choose a different agreement, such as the Microsoft Products and Services Agreement (MPSA) or CSP.
+Please be careful.
+Remember that you must order committed products ("platform products" or "enterprise products") via the Enterprise Agreement, and any such purchases outside of the EA will be useless, despite being legitimate.

 3. You only pay once a year at a "True-Up"

-So, if the number of users or devices grows during the year, you don't have to rush and buy new licenses immediately.
+Therefore, if the number of users or devices increases during the year, you don't have to purchase new licences immediately.
 Wait until the Enterprise Agreement's anniversary and place a "true-up order".

 Two types of a Microsoft Enterprise Agreement

-Microsoft Enterprise Agreement (EA), which is for perpetual licenses plus maintenance,
+Microsoft Enterprise Agreement (EA), which is for perpetual licences plus maintenance,

-Microsoft Enterprise Subscription Agreement (EAS or ESA) – also known as Microsoft Enterprise Agreement Subscription, for subscription licenses.
+Microsoft Enterprise Subscription Agreement (EAS or ESA), also known as Microsoft Enterprise Agreement Subscription, for subscription licences.

 You may order online service subscriptions in either EA or EAS.